Convert AVI to JSON Online Free

 FeatureAVIJSON

-TypeLegacy video container formatStructured data format
+TypeBinary video container (RIFF-based)Plain-text structured data

-Use caseLegacy video playbackData analysis and automation
+Use caseLegacy video archives, camcorder dumpsProgrammatic inspection and indexing

 When to Convert